Niko2357/Volvo-Rental-Manager/README.md

 # Volvo-Rental-Manager
 This software simulates management of renting construction machines using database and GUI.
 It records individual customers and machines.
+Meets the requirement of D1, DAO design pattern usage.
 ## Requirements and libraries
 Build in PyCharm.
 * System